teleject/artifactconf-screensaver/README.md

 Since [ARTIFACT](http://artifactconf.com) took place in a dinner movie theater, we wanted to put something on the screen during the lunch break that:

 * wasn't a slidedeck on repeat or
-* too distracting to keep attendee conversations from happening, but
+* too distracting to keep conversation from happening, and
-* also visually interesting that
+* visually interesting
-* added or kept to the emerging design brand.

 Not an easy challenge.